mmoth-kurtis/MMotH-Fenics-UK/docs/_pages/getting_started/installation.md

 ```
 docker start CONTAINER_ID
 ```

+## Enter Container Command Line
-With the container started, the following command takes the user to a command line within the container to execute the MMotH code.
+Now that the container is started, the following command takes the user to a command line within the container to execute the MMotH code.
 Replace CONTAINER_NAME with the name of the container as seen from the ```docker ps -a``` command.
 ```
 sudo docker exec -ti -u fenics CONTAINER_NAME /bin/bash -l
 ```